 Faculty (FAS, GSAS, Divinity, and Law) and Yale College students will have the ability to schedule an appointment at the CTL.
 Faculty should use the instructional consultation form.
 Yale College students should use the Writing Center’s appointment system.
 Please note, Yale College students cannot access the software during drop-in hours.

-Faculty in Architecture, Drama, Forestry, Management, Music, and Public Health will have the ability to enable Turnitin within their course site on Canvas.
+Faculty in Architecture, Drama, Forestry, Management, Music, Nursing and Public Health will have the ability to enable Turnitin within their course site on Canvas.
 The feature is turned off by default.
 Faculty from these schools can also schedule a consultation with a CTL staff member.

 Graduate and professional school students will have the ability to schedule an appointment at the Center for Teaching and Learning with Graduate Writing Lab (GWL) Consultants to utilize Turnitin and have a consultation about proper citations.
 Students should use the GWL scheduling system.